reynaldos/reynaldos/README.md

 <div align="center">
-  <h1>Hi There!</h1>
+  <h1>Rey Sanchez</h1>

-<p>My name is Rey Sanchez.
-I am a creative full-stack developer with 3+ years of experience leveraging React and other tools to build responsive websites, mobile apps, and interactive features that drive business growth and improve UX.</p>
+<p><Hi there!
+My name is Rey Sanchez, I am a creative full-stack developer with 3+ years of experience leveraging React and other tools to build responsive websites, mobile apps, and interactive features that drive business growth and improve UX.</p>
  </div>